vuw-research-computing/raapoi-docs/docs/training/simple-openmpi-singularity-hybrid.md

 }
 ```

-In the same location as above create a singularity definition file, note that we choose to compile and install the same OpenMPI version as we will use on Rāpoi
+In the same location as above create a singularity definition file, note that we choose to compile and install the same OpenMPI version as we will use on Rāpoi.

 ```bash